Shreemanarjun/location_helper/README.md

     else if (next is AsyncData && next.value != null) {
            /// If service not enabled
         if (!errorState.isServiceEnabled) {
-             /// You can use dialogs or snackbars here to show use ful info to user }
+             /// You can use dialogs or snackbars here to show useful info to the user }
            /// If permission is denied
         else if (errorState.permissionState == LocationPermission.denied ||